microsoft/promptflow/examples/flows/standard/describe-image/README.md

 # Describe image flow
-A flow that take image input and uses OpenAI GPT-4V tool to describe it.
-We also added a pass_through node from input to output to demo PromptFlow's ability to output image in both node output and flow output.
+A flow that take image input, flip it horizontally and uses OpenAI GPT-4V tool to describe it.

 Tools used in this flow：
 - `OpenAI GPT-4V` tool